A wide range of trips throughout Southcentral Alaska.

 This community art center houses work from area artists.
-The center also hosts plays, concerts, workshops, readings and classes and, in December, the unforgettable Talkeetna Bachelor Auction fundraiser.
+The center also hosts plays, concerts, workshops, readings, classes and, in December, the unforgettable Talkeetna Bachelor Auction fundraiser.

 Talkeetna Historical Society Museum

-Located in the old town schoolhouse and packed with artifacts from the area's Native people, aviators, climbing history, gold seekers and trappers.
-Be sure to ask for the walking tour brochure, which will guide you through the town's other historic buildings.
+Located since 1974 in the old town schoolhouse that was built in 1936, its packed with artifacts from the areas Natives, aviators, mountain climbers, gold seekers and trappers.
+Be sure to ask for the walking tour brochure, which will guide you through the towns other historic buildings.

 Mount McKinley Climbers Memorial